hayamonawwar/Exam2_Deep_Learning/README.md

-# Themisto: Multi-Label Image Classification
+# Multi-Label Image Classification

-This repository contains the code and results for the Themisto deep learning project, developed as part of a classification competition.
+This repository contains the code and results for the second deep learning project, developed as part of a classification competition.
 The goal was to train a multi-label image classifier capable of assigning multiple tags to individual images.
 Over the course of seven days, several architectures and training strategies were explored to improve macro F1 score performance.

 ## 🔍 Problem Statement